xAssets Hosted Infrastructure

 hardware firewall in front of each server cluster, and a locked down windows firewall on each server.

-Our servers run Windows 2012 or 2016 Server are kept up to date with Windows update.
+Our servers run the latest version of Windows Server are kept up to date with Windows update.

 Our servers only run our cloud hosted service.
 They do not run other websites or other applications.
 HTTP is disabled at the firewall level, so all servers run SSL only.